Desire is Arbitrary

 But More

 But as my emotional distance from the desires is growing, I noticed another thing.
 The desires themselves seem arbitrary.
-Years ago, as a child I enjoyed playing with some toys more than others.
+As I explored in 'Breaking Free from the Mirror: My Journey with Mimetic Desire', our choices and preferences can be influenced by external factors.
+I see this in my own past choices of toys, which were not inherently better or worse than their counterparts.
 Now I can see there was nothing inherently special in that.
-I had a building toy that I really enjoyed, and there was another building toy that I did not enjoy so much.
-I can see that one toy was not superior to the other.
+As I look back on my past experiences with toys, it's interesting to see how arbitrary they seemed; this relates to the ideas explored in '[What do we Really Want?](/what-do-we-really-want)' I can see that one toy was not superior to the other.
 Neither was it more ‘suited’ to me.
 There seems to be some arbitrariness to these desires.

 Arbitrary Identity